Wuthering Heights Theme of Society and Class

 Even though Wuthering Heights' two families live out in the middle of nowhere, they still abide by the totally claustrophobic constraints of class.
 The Lintons and the Earnshaws are both members of the middle class—between the working class and the elite.
 But marriage to Edgar Linton is still the means through which Catherine becomes the "greatest woman of the neighbourhood" (9.59) while, as she tells Nelly,

 "Did it never strike you that if Heathcliff and I married, we should be beggars? whereas if I marry Linton, I can aid Heathcliff to rise and place him out of my brother's power."
 (9.99)

 Being an orphan with no family ties and no land, Heathcliff is the lowest on the totem pole.
-That Hindley denies Heathcliff an education implies that he is trying to force him to become a servant (which is how he, in fact, refers to him several times).
-So it makes sense that Heathcliff's revenge is tied directly to the novel's class issues, because property ownership is one of the privileges of the middle class and above.
-Heathcliff, in turn, seeks to punish Hindley's son, Hareton, by keeping him in a low station and denying him an education.
+The fact that Hindley denies Heathcliff an education implies that he's trying to force him to become a servant.
+So it makes sense that Heathcliff's revenge is tied directly to the novel's class issues.

 Heathcliff threatens Hindley's status as heir to the Earnshaw fortune, but it is ultimately Hindley's own behavior that loses him his family home.